spdk/spdk/doc/template_pg.md

 to provide some level of insight into the codebase to promote getting more people involved and understanding of what the design is all about.
 The PG is meant to help a developer write their own application but we can use this section, per module, to test out a way to build out some internal design info as well.
 I see this as including an overview of key structures, concepts, etc., of the module itself.
-So, intersting info not required to write an application using the module but maybe just enough to provide the next level of detail into what's behind the scenes to get someone more intertested in becoming a community contributor.
+So, interesting info not required to write an application using the module but maybe just enough to provide the next level of detail into what's behind the scenes to get someone more interested in becoming a community contributor.

 ## Sequences {#componentname_pg_sequences}